aerospike/aerospike-client-python/doc/query.rst

     .. method:: select(bin1[, bin2[, bin3..]])

-        .. deprecated:: 19.2.0 In the next major client release, calling this method after :meth:`Query.add_ops` was called on it will raise a :py:exc:`~aerospike.exception.ParamError` exception.
+        .. warning:: In the next major client release, calling this method after :meth:`Query.add_ops` was called on it will raise a :py:exc:`~aerospike.exception.ParamError` exception.

         Set a filter on the record bins resulting from :meth:`results` or :meth:`foreach`.